manavkr0710/Yu-Gi-Oh-Card-Card-Collector/README.md

 - A web app written with Javascript, HTML, and CSS that allows users to search for, and add cards to their Yu-Gi-Oh collection.
 - Performs GET request to YGoProDeck API to fetch a card from 13000+ card possibilites
 - Provides details of card such as Name, Description, Type, and Price.
-- Stores cards to a Firebase Realtime Database
+- Stores cards to Google Firebase Realtime Database
 - Uses Firebase's Authentication for a Login-Register System

 ## How to Use Yu Gi Oh Card Collection App